-In wild social animals, individuals often have heterogenous contributions to group decisions.
+In wild social animals, individuals often have heterogeneous contributions to group decisions.
 In a given instance, group members whose actions cause others to change their behavior can be said to exert influence, regardless of their intention, but the distribution and consistency of influence can vary between individuals over multiple instances (Strandburg-Peshkin et al. 2018; Garland et al. 2018).
-Influence patterns has proven hard to assess and compare between social groups in the wild for a number of reasons.
+Influence patterns have proven hard to assess and compare between social groups in the wild for a number of reasons.
 First, each species, and to some extent each group within a species, have their own characteristics, in terms of group size and composition, social structure, or type of movement and cohesion mechanisms, which has the potential to create a great variety of influence patterns.
 Then, within a given group, individual influence can be highly variable, likely depending on changes in environmental or social context, or on transient individual traits like physiological status or foraging success.
-It is often non-trivial to define and quantify influence in social system as one requires knowledge about the decision-making mechanisms at play and about which type of cues from a given individual are of particular relevance in influencing the decisions of others.
-In the context of movement, these cues can include position in space, movement in a given direction, specific vocalizations… It has been shown through models and lab experiments that the movement of a given individual in a group is strongly influenced by the relative position of its neighbors (Couzin et al. 2005), but it is unclear to what extent this is generally true in the wild.
+It is crucial to define and quantify influence in social system as one requires knowledge about both the decision-making mechanisms at play and which type of cues from a given individual are of particular relevance in influencing the decisions of others.
+In the context of movement, these cues can include position in space, movement in a given direction, specific vocalizations (REF??).
+There is both theoretical and experimental evidence that, within a group, the movement of an individual is strongly influenced by the relative position of its neighbors (Couzin et al. 2005).
+However, it is unclear to what extent this is generally true in free-living animals.
 Finally, since individual influence is relative to the type of decision being considered, influence over one type of group decision does not necessarily translate into influence over other types.
-For instance, movement decisions encompass decisions both about where to go and about when to go, which have discrete vs continuous consensus costs respectively (Conradt and Roper 2010), but it is not well known whether the individuals in a given group that have high influence over the group’s direction of movement also have more influence on the group’s speed or timing of departure.
+For instance, movement decisions encompass decisions both about where to go and when to go, which have discrete vs continuous consensus costs respectively (Conradt and Roper 2010).
+Nevertheless, it is not well known whether the individuals in a given group that have high influence over the group’s direction of movement also have more influence on the group’s speed or timing of departure.
 Influence is therefore a highly versatile notion and it is crucial to define the context in which it is looked at and to have a thorough understanding of the system’s biology to assess it accurately.

 In recent years, there has been a surge in studies trying to assess influence dynamics in wild moving animal groups, thanks to a reduction in cost and size of tracking technologies allowing the simultaneous recording of multiple individuals (Hughey et al. 2018).
 Such studies have been looking separately at questions like who has influence over direction of travel (Kerth et al. 2006; Nagy et al. 2010; Giuggioli et al. 2015), who has influence over timing of departure (Strandburg-Peshkin et al. 2015; Tokuyama and Furuichi 2017; Montanari et al. 2021), or who is in the front of the group (Lewis et al. 2011; Van Belle et al. 2013; Smith et al. 2015), furthering our understanding of decisions-making mechanisms during movement.
-They have for instance highlighted the diversity of such mechanisms found in nature, from systems where influence is mostly distributed (e.g. in baboons, Strandburg-Peshkin et al. 2015) to systems where it is mostly concentrated.
-A positive link between influence and social rank has also often been established (Smith et al. 2015), though systems with influential subordinates are also found (Papageorgiou and Farine 2020).
+Additionally, it has been highlighted the diversity of such mechanisms found in nature, from systems where influence is mostly distributed (e.g. in baboons, Strandburg-Peshkin et al. 2015) to systems where it is mostly concentrated.
+Moreover, overall there is a positive link between influence and social rank (Smith et al. 2015), though systems with influential subordinates have been reported (Papageorgiou and Farine 2020).